bladesav/rob498/README.md

 Welcome to the ROB498 EngSci Capstone Project!
 In this project, our team was tasked with constructing a drone and endowing it with a suite of intelligent capabilities, including stationkeeping and waypoint navigation.
 This README file provides an overview of the project and its components.

+### Hardware Setup

+To achieve the above capabilities, the drone requires an accurate 3D pose estimate relative to its starting point.
+We utilized Visual-Inertial Odometry (VIO) to obtain this estimate, which determines the pose of a vehicle by combining information from camera images and inertial measurements.
+As part of our hardware setup, we integrated the Jetson Nano and RealSense T265 tracking camera into our existing hardware suite.

+**Jetson Nano:**
+The Jetson Nano serves as a companion computer to the PX4 flight controller.
+We installed and configured MAVROS on the Jetson Nano to establish MAVLink communication with the PX4.

+**RealSense T265 Tracking Camera:**
+The RealSense T265 tracking camera provides odometry information to the drone, which is crucial for VIO.
+We used a pre-existing ROS node, available at [this GitHub repository](https://github.com/Auterion/VIO_bridge), to bridge the camera with ROS running on the Jetson Nano.
+It's important to note that the camera was mounted on our chassis with forward-facing lenses, requiring us to configure the camera orientation within the VIO bridge.
+To achieve this, we modified the `bridge_mavros.launch` file to specify a transformation of `0.127 0 -0.0762 0 0 0` between the PX4 and the camera.

+### Software Frameworks

+The software frameworks that we chose to use in our design are detailed below.

+**ROS:**
+ROS offers a standardized infrastructure for communication and data exchange between various components of a robotic system.
+In our design, we set up a publish-subscribe messaging system that allowed our drone to make real-time control decisions based on information from its various sensors.
+We also made use of ROS services which facilitate more sophisticated interactions between nodes beyond basic messaging.
+Python was used to integrate ROS into our software solution for all of the challenge tasks.

+**MAVROS:**
+MAVROS is a middleware that facilitates communication between the Jetson Nano and PX4, allowing data exchange between the two systems.
+One such example is the exchange of odometry information from the PX4, which is transmitted to the Jetson Nano through MAVROS on the `/mavros/vision_pose/pose` topic.
+Additionally, the PX4 is configured to receive MAVLink messages that control the drone's flight mode.
+This functionality allows for remote control of the drone and is highly relevant to all challenge tasks.

 ## Project Files

 This project includes two main Python files: